basebala/Language-Models-RLHF/_posts/2026-04-27-mislead-lm.md

 ---
 layout: distill
 title: Do Language Models Really Learn to Mislead Humans via RLHF?
-description: This post details an investigation of claims in "Language Models Learn to Mislead Humans Via RLHF" (ICLR 2025) that RLHF may unintentionally lead LLM agents to mislead humans (U-Sophistry).
+description: This post details an investigation of claims in Language Models Learn to Mislead Humans Via RLHF (ICLR 2025) that RLHF may unintentionally lead LLM agents to mislead humans (U-Sophistry).
 We found that the misleading behavior in the paper is the result of an unrealistic experimental setup and not of U-Sophistry, and can therefore be categorized as intentional misleading (I-Sophistry).

 date: 2026-04-27
 future: true